 B i o g r a p h y

 Maestro Troy Webdell is the Music Director, and Conductor of South Shore Orchestra in Valparaiso, Indiana, the Youth Education and Family Concert Conductor for the Fort Wayne Philharmonic in Fort Wayne, Indiana, and the Artistic Director of American Confucian Arts worldwide.
 American born and trained, Maestro Troy Webdell continues to enthrall audiences with his ability to connect people through his conducting and the language of music.
 His innovative programming and balance between contemporary music, world music, and the standard orchestral repertoire has created a welcomed niche in the world of classical music.

 As an advocate of new music, Webdell has conducted the premieres of works and/or collaborated with composers including Anton Garcia Abril, Roxanna Panufnik, Philip Glass, Mikis Theodorakis, George Kontogiorgos, Li Wenping, Halim El Dabh, Michael Schelle, Miho Sasaki, Alan Hovhaness(Hinako Fujihara), Jerod Impichchaachaaha’ Tate, Salvatore Di Vittorio, Irina Grafova, and Ana Milosavljevic among others.
 Maestro Webdell is also a proponent and experienced conductor of the music of Ottorino Respighi.

 As a Music Educator for over 30 years, Webdell has taught and conducted all levels of instrumental musicians from beginning to professional.
 Most recently, he was the Director of Orchestras at Purdue University Fort Wayne, and continues his role in music education as the conductor of the Fort Wayne Philharmonic Youth Orchestras.
 Under his leadership, the Fort Wayne Philharmonic Youth Orchestras have become the premiere orchestral experience for young musicians in Northern Indiana.
 The Youth Orchestras have been featured on PBS television in the USA and streamed online from China through an international cloud concert that has earned over 3 million views worldwide.
 Additionally, the Youth Symphony Orchestra's 2021 performance recording of music from Zorba the Greek has been selected to be included in the official Mikis Theodorakis Archive Museum in Athens, Greece.
-In June 2022, Maestro Webdell will conduct the YSO in a featured concert on the Isaac Stern Auditorium / Ronald O. Perelman Stage at Carnegie Hall in New York City.
+In March 2022, Maestro Webdell conducted the YSO in a featured concert on the Isaac Stern Auditorium / Ronald O. Perelman Stage at Carnegie Hall in New York City.